Insider Briefing of 29 April 2021

 Ken: Thanks for, yeah, thanks for slipping that.
 I was going 'wow!'.
 Yeah, that was fun.
 And we're going to have some more discussions on that tomorrow.
 I definitely want to drill down on that.

 Riggs: Yes.
 You know, actually it came from, Dan you'll be interested.
-That idea came from Steve Hall, who is the client with his wife, Claudia, on our first Pondster™ installation.
+That idea came from Steve who is the client and Claudia, on our first Pondster™ installation.

-And he's a CPA and he just said, "Riggs Riggs, oh my gosh."
+And he just said, "Riggs Riggs, oh my gosh."
 And he got very excited about it.
 And it was literally this afternoon at 3:30.
 So he actually wants to help us figure this stuff out, which is great.
 But obviously we're planning to have them on video, et cetera, around the whole Pondster thing.

 But let's talk a little bit about the options here.
 We are in the investment cycle.
 People who are accredited are able to come in and get the double digit dividends, the stock redemption, and the triple warrants.
 Then, if you are good for a million dollar investment, that's these Water on Demand units, and we've opened the $20 million private placement.